Best Day Trips from London (By Train, Car & Family-Friendly Options)

 Bournemouth

 Bournemouth is a great destination to visit from London.
-Just two hours by train, and you can soak up the sea air and visit one of the award winning beaches in the largest town in Dorset.
+You can soak up the sea air and visit one of the award winning beaches in the largest town in Dorset.

 Whilst spending some time in Bournemouth, why not discover the fantastic activities on offer.
 You could try the 65 meter indoor cave experience, or a high ropes obstacle course at Rock Reef, situated right at the end of Bournemouth Pier.
 If you’re feeling brave, then why not speed down the 250 metres to the shore from 25 metres above the sea on Pier Zip.